tiburona/mbamk/cookiecutter_mbam/README.md

     celery -A cookiecutter_mbam.run_celery:celery worker --pool=gevent --concurrency=500 --loglevel info

-That's it!
 Now you have a running local installation of MBAM that you can use for development.
 (Steps 1 and 2 will not need to be repeated, but 3 and 4 must be performed every time you want to spin up the server.)

+### 5. Choose an XNAT instance

+MBAM uses XNAT, software that orchestrates neuroimaging workflows, to interface with Docker containers.
+In order to run MBAM, you must either set up your own XNAT installation or use one of the Columbia team's XNAT instances.
+We have two: MIND XNAT

 ## Contributing